EliPoli64/shellshock-logic/README.md

 > [!NOTE]
 > This repository is the **Smart Contract (Backend)** part of the Shellshock ecosystem.
 For the frontend implementation, please refer to the [Shellshock Frontend Repository](https://github.com/EliPoli64/shellshock-ui).

+>  The frontend currently runs a simulated game loop for demo purposes.
+Full on-chain transaction integration is planned as the next development milestone.
 ---

 ## 🎮 Project Overview